shmsw25/FActScore/README.md

 python -m factscore.factscorer --input_path {input_path} --model_name {estimator_name} --openai_key {openai_key}
 ```

-- `input_path` can be something like `data/unlabeled/InstructGPT.jsonl`.
+- `--input_path` can be something like `data/unlabeled/InstructGPT.jsonl`.
 It should be a `.jsonl` format where each line contains `topic` (a topic entity that corresponds to the Wikipedia title) and `output` (a generation from the model).
-- `model_name`: `retrieval+ChatGPT` and `retrieval+llama+npm` (You can also use `retrieval+ChatGPT+npm` or `retrieval+llama` but we recommend the former two.)
+- `--model_name`: `retrieval+ChatGPT` and `retrieval+llama+npm` (You can also use `retrieval+ChatGPT+npm` or `retrieval+llama` but we recommend the former two.)
-- `openai_key`: File containing OpenAI API Key.
+- `--openai_key`: File containing OpenAI API Key.

 **Optional flags**:
-- `data_dir`: Directory containing knowledge source, etc. `.cache/factscore` by default.
+- `--data_dir`: Directory containing knowledge source, etc. `.cache/factscore` by default.
-- `model_dir`: Directory containing Inst-LLAMA weights.
+- `--model_dir`: Directory containing Inst-LLAMA weights.
 Skip if your `model_name` doesn't include `llama`. `.cache/factscore` by default.
-- `cache_dir`: Directory containing cache from API/models. `.cache/factscore` by default.
+- `--cache_dir`: Directory containing cache from API/models. `.cache/factscore` by default.
-- `use_atomic_facts`: If specified, it uses model-generated atomic facts released as part of our data instead of running the atomic fact generator.
+- `--use_atomic_facts`: If specified, it uses model-generated atomic facts released as part of our data instead of running the atomic fact generator.
 This will allow reproducing our results with no (or little if it still uses ChatGPT) cost.
 You can't specify it if you are running new model generations.
-- `n_samples`: If specified, it runs the model on a subset of the data.
+- `--n_samples`: If specified, it runs the model on a subset of the data.
-- `verbose`: If specified, it shows the progress bar.
+- `--verbose`: If specified, it shows the progress bar.
-- `print_rate_limit_error`: It specified, it prints out rate limit errors from OpenAI API.
+- `--print_rate_limit_error`: It specified, it prints out rate limit errors from OpenAI API.

 This command uses the English Wikipedia from 2023/04/01 as a knowledge source.
 See [this section](#To-use-a-custom-knowledge-source) to use your own database as a knowledge source!